ryancbushman/ODVC/README.md

 optimal design of experiments for one-way and two-way nested random effects models.

+In the optimal design of experiments framework, the goal is to optimize the model information matrix.
+The inverse of the information matrix is the covariance matrix for the maximum likelihood estimators (MLE).
+By maximizing the information of an experiment on some optimality criteria, one simultaneously minimizes the variance of the maximum likelihood estimators.
+The information matrix or MLE covariance matrix or can be scored using optimality criteria such as the $D$ criteria (the determinant) or the $A$ criteria (the trace).
+The tools of the ODVC package pose optimization as a minimization problem.
+In a random-effects model, the information matrix is a function of the experiment’s sample sizes and the values of the variance components.

 ## Installation

 You can install the development version of ODVC from